Chondria/SiB/docs/from-transaction-to-block.md

 ### Unsigned extrinsics

-Unsigned extrinsics do not include carry any information about who submitted the transaction.
+Unsigned extrinsics do not include any information about who submitted the transaction.
 This form of extrinsic does not contain a field for signature and rather must meet conditions defined by the runtime to be valid.

 Unsigned extrinsics are commonly used by off-chain workers to feed data to the runtime and trigger function calls when certain conditions are met.